bartmelton/jsdoc-plugins/README.md

  example 2:
  ```
- @definition confusingWord - some word you are using that needs clarification/context or in leiu of repeating a paragraph over and over.
+ @definition confusingWord - some word you are using that needs clarification/context
+								or in leiu of repeating a paragraph over and over.
  ```

+## Installing

+Download the `.js` file that you want and put it in your `jsdoc/plugins` directory.

+Then edit `jsdoc/conf.json` and add `plugins/filename` (without the .js) to the `plugins` array.